 Why?

-Dirty needle, not a good idea.
+Not a good idea.

 But that's all part of the world we're living in now.

-This is this is now a new reality.
+This is now a new reality.

 I'm like, whoa.

-You know, I didn't watch it actually, but I mean I watched the headlines and I read what happened.
+You know, I didn't watch it actually, but I mean, I watched the headlines and I read what happened.

 I mean, it's one insane thing after all.